 The most popular 2-way coaxial car speaker system type is the 2-way.
 It consists of the mid-woofer, which covers the entire speaker’s circumference, and the better dome tweeter, which extends from the middle.

-One input terminal on the speaker’s back drives the charging system and an inbuilt crossover that directs the sound and sends the mid-range frequencies to the woofer, while the higher frequencies are sent to the tweeter.
+One input terminal on the speaker’s back drives the charging system and an inbuilt crossover directs the sound and sends the mid-range speakers vs component frequencies to the woofer while the higher frequencies are sent to the tweeter.

 Coaxial speakers typically use a low-cost crossover design – one capacitor is connected to the tweeter and nothing to the woofer.
-This is because the speaker’s purpose is to stop naturally producing higher frequencies.
+This is because the speaker aims to stop naturally producing higher frequencies.

 This affects the coaxial speaker’s clarity and overall performance.
 Coaxial car speakers are an upgrade to factory speakers.